Skip to contents

 env_grid

-A regular (or irregular) data frame with numeric columns x, y giving point coordinates, and environmental columns temperature_C, elevation_m, rainfall_mm.
+A regular (or irregular) data frame with numeric columns x, y giving point coordinates, plus one or more numeric environmental columns.
 Coordinates are assumed to be in the CRS specified by domain_crs.

 quadrats